BitcircuitEU/office365-toolkit/README.md

   - Creates missing E-Mails (IPM.Note, IPM.Note.Draft)
   - Foldermapping via Folder Tree

+# Coming Soon
+- Support for Contacts/Contactfolders
+- Support for Events/Calendars

+# Known Issues
+- If a Mail has Only rtf content we try to parse and convert it to html as rtf body is not supported by graph api.
+Some Rtf bodys can't be converted with the current parser and throw errors, this mails might be skipped or have an empty body

 ## How to Run
 - Install Node.JS LTS https://nodejs.org/en
 - Open CMD and go to project directory `cd path`